 21000 Dijon, France

 Dijon may be best known in America for its tangy mustard sauce.
-But if you visit this ancient capital of Burgundy, make sure to see this early 13th century gothic church.
+But if you visit this ancient capital of Burgundy, make sure to see this early 13th-century gothic church.
 For one thing, you can admire the stunning architecture and famous Notre-Dame de Bon-Espoir wood statue.
-Yet equally important is to see the Jacquemart ringing the clock’s bell.
-The original automaton was installed in 1383 while a wife and children were eventually added.
+Equally important is to see Jacquemart ringing the clock’s bell.
+The original automaton was installed in 1383, while a wife and children were eventually added.

 Dijon Historic City Center

-The Notre Dame Cathedral of Dijon is bounded by several historic landmarks.
-In detail are Tour Phillipe le Bon, Burgundy Palace and St. Michael.
-Even more attractions for you are the Museum of Fine Arts and the can’t miss Central Market.
+Several historic landmarks bound the Notre Dame Cathedral of Dijon.
+In detail are Tour Phillipe le Bon, Burgundy Palace, and St. Michael.
+Even more attractions for you are the Museum of Fine Arts and the ca n’t-miss Central Market.

 Related: London’s Most Famous Public Markets